 Modern supermarket medicines are often packaged in copious amounts of plastic, and use unnatural additives for shelf-life preservation.
 Most people don’t realize that most herbs are quite easy to grow.
 The photo below shows a cilantro plant that popped in a corner of my garden on its own.
 I’m also growing white sage, fenugreek, and holy basil.
 Be aware of your climate and sunlight conditions, and plant herbs that grow well in your region.
 You’ll be pleasantly surprised about how easy they are to take care of.
 They can be used in food or as medicine.

-Ro Kumar is a writer at localblu.com, a blog about urban farming and sustainability.
-Based in the Bay Area at UC Berkeley and Stanford, he is a passionate advocate for a cleaner planet with healthier people.
+Based in the Bay Area at UC Berkeley and Stanford, Rohit Kumar is a passionate advocate for a cleaner planet with healthier people.